jackson-wells/BWN/README.md

  - E-values of alignments

 ### To Compile:
- 1. Clone this repository
+ 1. Clone this repository to your local machine
- 2. Run "make"
+ 2. Run "make" in the protein or nucl directories, depending on what sequence files you plan to use
- 3. Excutables now available
+ 3. Excutables will now available in the directory that "make was run in
     - Use "-h" during execution for additional help